 Heritage students often expect to be embraced by the host culture because they “look like” locals, i.e. an African-American student studying in Senegal or a Chinese-American student in China.
 People and their cultures are complex, and locals are likely to see these students as Americans first, regardless of appearance.
-They may look similar, but locals’ history and experiences are likely to be very different from that of their guest, i.e. study abroad students whose stay in the host culture is finite.
+They may look similar, but locals’ history and experiences are likely to be very different from that of their guest, i.e. global experiences students whose stay in the host culture is finite.

 Some students return from their global education experience feeling very connected to their ancestral roots, while other return feeling more appreciative of their American roots.
 The type of experience you have will undoubtedly be unique.
 Your experience abroad will give you a chance to learn more about your ancestral history and the culture today.